New Dog Parents Make Sure You Have These Supplies

 Consider the weather in your area.
 If it's cold and your dog shivers, consider getting him a dog sweater or jacket.
 A constantly chilled dog is neither a healthy dog nor a well-exercised dog.
 If you live in a warm environment, consider buying a "cool coat."
 This special cooling coat or vest is made of special fabric that retains moisture and cools through evaporation for up to four hours before it needs to be re-moistened.

 You may want to limit your dog to certain rooms or keep him from going up or down stairs.
+(Maybe your pup is even lucky enough to have their own dedicated dog room!)
 Baby gates work well for most dogs, but a small puppy can scoot underneath them.
 A better choice is a gate made especially for dogs, and there are many styles from which to choose.
 These gates can be free-standing, screwed into the wall, or pressure mounted, which means that the tension from a spring holds the gate in place.
 Make sure that the bars on the gate are close enough together that the dog cannot get his head stuck.
 If you have a young pup or a dog who likes to chew, a wooden gate may not be the best choice.

 Dog beds come in a wide variety of styles, from thin pads to orthopedic foam to soft, loosely padded pillows.
 Prices also range widely.
 Of course, your dog's favorite place to sleep won't be based on price or a fancy label but on how it suits his own idea of comfort.